Protoplanetary disk: Formation

 A 2009 image showing fractions of stars that suggest some evidence of having a protoplanetary disk as a function of their stellar age in millions of years; The samples are nearby young clusters and associations.

-Protostars form from molecular clouds consisting primarily of molecular hydrogen.
+Protostars are formed from molecular clouds consisting primarily of molecular hydrogen.
 When a portion of a molecular cloud reaches a critical size, mass, or density, it begins to collapse under its own gravity.
 As this collapsing cloud, called a solar nebula, becomes denser, random gas motions originally present in the cloud average out in favor of the direction of the nebula's net angular momentum.
 Conservation of angular momentum causes the rotation to increase as the nebula radius decreases.
 This rotation causes the cloud to flatten out—much like forming a flat pizza out of dough—and take the form of a disk.
 This occurs because centripetal acceleration from the orbital motion resists the gravitational pull of the star only in the radial direction, but the cloud remains free to collapse in the axial direction.
 The outcome is the formation of a thin disc supported by gas pressure in the axial direction.
-The initial collapse takes about 100,000 years.
+The initial collapse takes more than 100,000 years.
 After that time the star reaches a surface temperature similar to that of a main sequence star of the same mass and becomes visible.

 It is now a T Tauri star.
 Accretion of gas onto the star continues for another 10 million years, before the disk disappears, perhaps being blown away by the young star's stellar wind, or perhaps simply ceasing to emit radiation after accretion has ended.
 The oldest protoplanetary disk yet discovered is 25 million years old.